Worker Abscondment in Sarawak: Employer Guide

 Can I recover the bond if my absconded worker turns up later?

-Generally no. Once the worker is reported as absconded and the pass is cancelled, the Personal Bond or Security Bond is forfeited to the state.
+Generally no. Once the worker is reported as absconded and the pass is cancelled, the Personal Bond or Security Bond is typically forfeited to the state.
 A worker turning up later does not automatically reverse that — they would need to be deported or independently regularised, and the bond does not retroactively return to the employer.

 What if a worker disappears during the medical-checkup window before the pass is issued?